Do they have anything in common?

-It seems amazing that the portrait of Mona Lisa and the logo of Twitter can have anything in common.
+It seems amazing that the portrait of Mona Lisa and the logo of Twitter would have anything in common.
 It’s true, its proportion is related to the golden ratio or 161.
 This proportion is used by great designers, as well as by artists, to provide their works with balance and proportionality.

-The handbags collection is created based on this proportion, and the name of the brand comes from the Golden Ratio, ONESIXONE.
+The handbags collection is created based on this proportion, and the name of the brand comes from the Golden Ratio, Onesixone.

 You may also like